Prepare to apply

 Include costs related to the reporting of the results of your project.
 The amount should be no more than $3,900 for the duration of your project.
 If we select your project for funding, we'll review this amount with you.

-Give the total planned spending from all sources, including ESDC.
-The amounts should align with section A - Anticipated sources of funding of your application for funding.
+Give the total planned spending from all sources, including us, for each cost category.
+The amounts should align with those that you put in Part 3 Section A - Anticipated sources of funding of your application for funding form.

-"Other" means a cash or in-kind contribution from other sources other than the Government of Canada.
+"Other" means a cash contribution from sources other than ESDC.

 C - Budget details (Questions 76 to 78 in the PDF version of the application form)